Borophane as substrate for adsorption of He-4: A journey across dimensionality: Quantum Monte Carlo simulations

-{\em Layer 4.} The alternation in the $x$ direction with the atoms of the previous layer continues in the fourth layer, but it is much less sharp, as it is the separation among the paths of individual atoms, see Fig.~(\ref{fig:snapshots_1}) for $\mu=-15$.
-Despite the increased delocalization, the system presents neither liquid-like ridges in the structure factor, nor superfluid flow.
-We therefore assign also the fourth layer to a crystal phase.
-The density is lower than in the third layer at completion: in the example shown, there are 34 atoms in the fourth layer.
-At this stage, layers 1 and 2 and layers 3 and 4 are best seen as two buckled crystals, with only the sublattice of layer 1 being commensurate to the substrate in the $y$ direction.
-As the coverage increases, the buckled crystal formed by layers 3 and 4 evolves through different structures, all characterized by the presence of defects.
-Whether this is a constraint imposed by the geometry of the simulation cell, unable to accommodate the preferred crystalline structure(s), or to intrinsic stability of the defects themselves in the thermodynamic limit is left to further investigation.
+{\em Layer 4.} The alternation in the $x$ direction with the atoms of the previous layer continues in the fourth layer, but it is much less sharp, as it is the separation among the paths of individual atoms, see the bottom right panel of Fig.~(\ref{fig:snapshots_1}).
+The low coverage regime of this layer, for $\mu$ between $-41$ and $-37$~K, features a very peculiar structure: the promoted atoms disrupt the underlying third-layer crystal, forming one disordered stripe that stretches across the simulation cell and support a small superfluid signal ($\rho_s/\rho_f\lesssim 0.01$) along the $x$ direction, as shown for two configurations at $\mu=-40$~K in Fig.~(\ref{fig:filamento}).
+For higher coverages the stripe disappears as the atoms come to be evenly distributed along the $y$ direction.
+Despite not being fully ordered, the system presents neither liquid-like ridges in the structure factor, nor superfluid flow.
+We therefore assign this higher-coverage regime of the fourth layer to crystal phases.
+The density is lower than in the third layer at completion: in the example shown in Fig.~(\ref{fig:snapshots_1}) at $\mu=-15$~K, there are 34 atoms in the fourth layer.
+At this stage, layers 3 and 4 are best seen as a single buckled crystal, not commensurate to the substrate in the $y$ direction.
+As the coverage increases, this crystal evolves through two different structures, not straightforwardly identified due to the presence of several defects.
+In the Supplemental Material\cite{suppmat} we show that such defects are due to the geometry of the simulation cell, unable to accommodate the preferred crystalline structure(s), and we address the underlying lattices.
+Also in this case, a potential measurement of $S({\bf k})$ could be directly compared with the Bragg peaks of the predicted structures.